radanisk/dotfiles/README.md

 ## Preferences

 This repo favors keeping configuration as consistent as possible across machines.
 Local overrides are used only to keep personal identity out of the repo; otherwise they are avoided to keep behavior uniform.
-Deployment automation is intentionally minimal; the primary focus is improving the actual application configurations.
+Deployment automation is intentionally minimal; the primary focus is improving the actual application configurations to support UX/DX and a stable daily workflow for a single user.

 ## Install behavior